This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-With MacBooks getting slimmer and slimmer, it’s harder to include adequate fans and cooling space inside the casing.
+With new MacBook Pros getting slimmer and slimmer, it’s harder to imagine if it has adequate fans and cooling space inside the casing.

-This means that using your laptop on the couch, bed, or floor often blocks what little venting there is and can cause your MacBook to overheat and slow performance.
+This means that using your laptop on the couch, bed, or floor will prevent heat from releasing, and will risk causing your MacBook pro to get hot and result in slow performance.

 One of the best ways is to validate your judgment is by checking the CleanMyMac Menu, you’d better watch out if it shows a “High disk temperature!” warning.

-HAVIT HV-F2056 15.6"-17" Slim Cooling Pad: Made for those on the go, this pad will fit easily into your bag and keep your laptop cool wherever you take it at only 1.5 lbs.
+- Havit HV-F2056 15.6-17 Inch Laptop Cooler: Made for those on the go, this pad will fit easily into your bag and keep your laptop cool wherever you take it at only 1.5 lbs.

-Cooling pads will benefit most MacBooks, but their primary market is power users.
-If you use your MacBook for gaming, video editing, engineering, or other media-intensive applications you definitely need one.
+Cooling pads will benefit most MacBook Pros, but their primary market is power users.
+If you use your MacBook Pro for video editing, gaming, engineering, or other media-intensive applications you definitely need one.

 Additionally, if you don’t necessarily use intensive software but hear the fans come on fairly frequently, your Mac is also practically begging for a cooling pad.